A Spirituality Practice

 I practiced it in the morning, after waking up.

-I practiced in the evening, before going to sleep.
+And I practiced in the evening, before going to sleep.

-I appreciated the beauty of nature, everyday.
+I saw and appreciated the beauty of nature, everyday.

 A Remembrance Of Sorts

-I was no-one for a while.
+I stopped being a person for a while.

 I was no-one for more time than I was some one.

-Words can’t explain the experience enough.
+Words can’t explain this experience.

-Breathwork.
+Together with Breathwork.

 You simply exist.

-You see, perceive and observe.
+You perceive, you see and simply observe.

 But you don’t conceptualize.

-You are … being.
+You simply are … being.

 So weird.

-All the people were running around.
+People were running around.

-Why haven’t they found peace?
+Why weren’t they at peace?

 A Forgotten Skill

-But it’s not forgotten.
+But I know it’s not forgotten.

 We live in a noisy society.

-We define ourselves by the actions we take.
+And we define ourselves by the actions we take.

 The default consciousness state in modern society is one busy-ness.